Workers Day: Eneukwu urges workers to deliver service of probity, rectitude

 By Chinedu Adonu

-Chief Eneukwu, who said this on Sunday in a Worker’s Day message, sent to newsmen in Enugu, stated that the role of workers in the gathering, processing and utilisation of the country’s commonwealth is climacteric and thus, should always be applauded.
+Chief Eneukwu, who said this on Sunday in a Worker’s Day message, sent to newsmen stated that the role of workers in the gathering, processing and utilisation of the country’s common wealth is climacteric and thus, should always be applauded.

 He said, “I celebrate all the Nigerian workers today because they are an integral part of every success that leadership of my great party, the All Progressives Congress has given to Nigerians.